Clemson-Capstone/s25-nvidia/README.md

 export DEFAULT_CONFIG=nemoguard_cloud
 export NIM_ENDPOINT_URL=https://integrate.api.nvidia.com/v1

+Run the make command to start the guardrails service
 ```bash
 make guardrails-build
 ```

-If the container doesn't start automatically, manually restart it a few times.
+If the container doesn't start automatically or starts and then fails, manually restart it a few times.
 Alternatively, you can install the required packages locally & then restart on docker desktop:

 ```bash
 pip install langchain-nvidia-ai-endpoints